Gamma Trigonometry : Applications of Extended Sine and Cosine Functions to Engineering

 Note that, computing the arcsine of angle γ gives 32.39 degrees which is in the first quadrant.
 Since we know that the angle γ needs to be obtuse, we are interested in the value in the second quadrant of 147.61 degrees which has the same value of sine.
 The third angle β then becomes

-Therefore, in order for the satellites to fly in an optimum distance deployment, the angular sensor in satellite A needs to measure 19.07 degrees (between satellite B and C), the one in satellite B needs to measure 147.61 degrees (between satellite A and C) and satellite C needs to read 13.32 degrees (between satellite A and B) .
+Therefore, in order for the satellites to fly at the target normalized distance to each other (as per values shown in Figure 12), the angular sensor in satellite A needs to measure 19.07 degrees (between satellite B and C), the one in satellite B needs to measure 147.61 degrees (between satellite A and C) and satellite C needs to read 13.32 degrees (between satellite A and B) .

 2.4.2 Antenna Array Beamforming and Steering